Tickets and Reservations

 Prams, strollers, eskies, surfboards and other large pieces of luggage are welcome but will be stored on the ferry during the cruise due to limited space on the boat.
 Your luggage will be waiting on the Penguin Island jetty at the end of your cruise.

 Penguin Island is primarily a conservation park for the wildlife so facilities have deliberately been kept to a minimum (there are no shops or cafes so you need to plan before you go).
-We recommend you bring your own food and drinks or visit Pengos Café next to our gift shop before you go which have an excellent range of takeaways perfect for a picnic.
+We recommend you bring food and drinks with you or visit Pengo’s Cafe before you head to the island.
+Pengo’s Cafe is located next to our gift shop and has an excellent range of takeaways perfect for a picnic.
 There is a picnic area that is very popular with visitors and you’re welcome to bring eskies and picnic baskets onboard the ferry.
 Please note there are no BBQ facilities and open flame or gas BBQ’s are prohibited on the island.
 You are also welcome to bring surfboards, fishing gear, snorkelling and dive gear onboard the ferry.

 Cruises are subject to weather.
 When you book your tour it is important that you leave us with a contact number for where you are staying in Perth (preferably a mobile that you will be carrying with you on the day of your tour).
 If we need to cancel we will contact you to see if you can reschedule for another date.
 There is no charge to you if we have to cancel due to weather.